Contact us

 Openings

-As an interdisciplinary research group working at the intersection of AI and the physical sciences, we are actively seeking talented and motivated researchers from science-related fields (chemistry, physics, biology, materials science, etc.) as well as AI-focused disciplines (computer science, mathematics, statistics, etc.).
-Interested candidates are encouraged to reach out to Dr. Cheng directly via email or through any of our group social media channels (X, BlueSky, etc.).
+We are affiliated with the Department of Chemistry and the Department of Chemical and Biological Engineering at The Hong Kong University of Science and Technology.
+As an interdisciplinary research group working at the intersection of AI and the physical sciences, we are actively seeking talented and motivated researchers from science-related fields (chemistry, physics, materials science, etc.) as well as AI-focused disciplines (computer science, mathematics, statistics, etc.).
+Interested candidates are encouraged to reach out to our group directly via email or through any of our group social media channels (X, BlueSky, etc.).

 โ Current openings:

-We don't have openings for the 2026 Fall, 2027 Spring, or 2027 Fall PhD admission cycles.
-However, we welcome inquiries from prospective students interested in future cycles (2028 Spring and beyond).
+We have one current opening for the AI for Quantum Computing & Neural Network Ansatz direction (see details above).
+Besides this, we temporarily have no other openings for the 2027 Spring, 2027 Fall, 2028 Spring, 2028 Fall, or 2029 Spring PhD admission cycles.
+However, we welcome inquiries from prospective students interested in future cycles (2029 Fall and beyond).
 If you are highly motivated to apply for one of the closed intakes, please include a personal statement describing the specific directions you hope to pursue, why you are committed to them, and how your background fits those directions.
 Exceptions may be considered based on the contents of the letter of intention.

-Please feel free to reach out to Dr. Cheng to discuss potential research opportunities and to learn more about our group's work.
+Please feel free to reach out to our lab to discuss potential research opportunities and to learn more about our group's work.

 ๐ Long-term openings: